the-teachingRSE-project/competencies/competencies.md

 #### HPC Certification Forum

-The HPC Certification Forum [@HPCCF] is working towards providing a certification process for High Performance Computing skills.
+The HPC Certification Forum [@HPCCF] is working towards providing a certification process for High Performance Computing (HPC) skills.
 As part of this process, the group is developing a Competence Standard [@HPCCFCompetencies] and an associated skill tree that provides a classification of HPC competencies.
 This work aims to develop a standardised representation of relevant HPC knowledge and skills which can, in turn, lead to structured and recognised sets of skills that can underpin the certification process.

-#### EMBL/EBI Competency Hub
+#### EMBL-EBI Competency Hub

-The EMBL/EBI Competency Hub [@CompetencyHub] provides a bioinformatics/computational biology-focused example of a competency portal.
-In addition to collecting information on a range of competencies that can be browsed within the web-based tool, it also provides career profiles for roles within the domains that EMBL/EBI focuses on.
+The European Molecular Biology Laboratory - Europan Bioinformatics Institute (EMBL-EBI) Competency Hub [@CompetencyHub] provides a bioinformatics/computational biology-focused example of a competency portal.
+In addition to collecting information on a range of competencies that can be browsed within the web-based tool, it also provides career profiles for roles within the domains that EMBL-EBI focuses on.
 The hub provides access to variety of training resources that are linked to the specific competencies that they relate to.
-This enables learners to more easily find the right training materials in order to support their career development journey, helping them to identify what they might want to learn and in what order.
+This enables learners to more easily find the right training materials in order to support their career development journey, helping them to identify what they might want to learn and in which order.

 #### Training-focused initiatives